sharvaree1921/Virtual_3D_Presence_Systems/README.md

 | 60 degrees | 1/3rd | 5 |
 | 90 degrees | none | - |

+- When we increase the size of the pyramid, no significance difference is obsereved

 **How do you make 3D object from pyramid**